Galen Rupp: 2021

 Rupp finished eighth in the Olympic Marathon, which was held in Sapporo, Japan, on August 8, 2021.
 He ran with the leaders through the first 30 kilometers but could not match the move made by eventual winner, Eliud Kipchoge, finishing three minutes and three seconds behind him with a time of 2:11:41.

 In September, Rupp placed third in the Great North Run – the second-largest half marathon in the world – which was won by Marc Scott.

 Weeks later, Rupp placed second in the Chicago Marathon in warm and windy conditions with a time of 2:06:35.

 2022

-After battling injuries and illness, Rupp placed 19th in the marathon at the World Athletics Championships, but he stated he was improving.
+After battling repeated injuries and illness, Rupp placed 19th at the marathon at the World Athletics Championships held in July, but stated that he was improving.

-Rupp made his debut in the New York City Marathon, dropping out before the 30-kilometer mark, as he could not keep up with the leading pack after Evans Chebet of Kenya started pushing just before 25-kilometer mark.
+In November, Rupp made his debut in the New York City Marathon.
+However, he dropped out of the race before the 30-kilometer mark, as he could not keep up with the leading pack after Evans Chebet of Kenya made a move near the 25-kilometer mark.

+2023

+Rupp headed into 2023 in poor health after multiple DNFs in 2022 and running injured in the 2022 World Marathon championships.
+He ran one race in the Spring- the NYC Half Marathon, but finished well back in 17th place with a time 1:04:57.
+This was not a competitive showing by Rupp's standards.

+Rupp focused the rest of his year in building up for the Chicago Marathon, a race he has run 4 times including a win in 2017 and runner up finish in 2021.
+He did not race otherwise as he put all of his training towards his marathon buildup.
+Rupp indicated he was healthy prior to the race and had not been in the NYC Half 7 months prior or at any race in 2022.
+He was hoping to run under the Olympic standard of 2:08:10, which no American men had hit prior to the race.
+Rupp ran in a pack with fellow Americans Conner Mantz, Daniel Mesfun, and Sam Chelanga.
+All 4 were on pace for a sub-2:07 finish as late as 30K, but Rupp faded to an 8th place finish of 2:08:48 and missed out on the standard.
+Mantz and Clayton Young would both hit the Olympic standard in the race.
+This was Rupp's first healthy marathon in 2 years since the 2021 Chicago Marathon.

+2024

+In the 2024 United States Olympic Marathon Trials held in Orlando, Florida, Rupp finished in 16th place in 2:14:07, 5 minutes behind Olympic qualifiers Conner Mantz and Clayton Young.

 Personal life

 Rupp is married to Keara Rupp.
-They have four children: twins Emmie and Grayson (born in July 2014), Jaden (born in November 2016) and Lucas (born in February 2019).
+They have four children: twins born in July 2014, another born in November 2016 and another born in February 2019.